nexcess/magento-turpentine/README.md

-Note that while this extension is now considered *stable*, it is strongly recommended that it be tested on a development/staging site before deploying on a production site due to the potential for needing to add custom ESI policies for blocks added by other extensions.
+Note that while this extension is now considered *stable*, it is strongly recommended that it be tested on a development/staging site before deploying on a production site due to the potential need to add custom ESI policies for blocks added by other extensions.

 ## Features